-Ooey-gooey camping snacks like s’mores are one of the best parts of camping.
-They are delicious, for one, and since they’re made around the campfire, no one has to worry about cleaning up crumbs or drips off the floor.
-Mother Nature doesn’t mind that kind of mess one bit (nor do campground critters).
-But for those times where you want to cozy up in the tent and munch on some ghost-story snacks, here are some options that will keep the potential foodie damage to your tent to a minimum.
+Ooey-gooey snacks like s’mores are one of the best parts of camping.
+They are delicious, for one, and since they’re made around the campfire, no one has to worry much about mess.
+But for those times where you want to munch on some ghost-story snacks without the mess, here are some options that will keep the potential foodie damage to your tent to a minimum.

 “I love how quick and easy these are to make,” writes Allrecipes member AirekaT of this easy-to-make recipe by LIZALOUISE.
 “They definitely took care of the craving I had for s’mores.”